-The Violence Policy Center (VPC) works to stop gun death and injury through research, education, advocacy, and collaboration.
-Founded in 1988 by Executive Director Josh Sugarmann, a native of Newtown, Connecticut, the VPC informs the public about the impact of gun violence on their daily lives, exposes the profit-driven marketing and lobbying activities of the firearms industry and gun lobby, offers unique technical expertise to policymakers, organizations, and advocates on the federal, state, and local levels, and works for policy changes that save lives.
+The Violence Policy Center (VPC) is a 501(c)(3) tax-exempt national educational organization that works to stop gun death and injury through research, education, advocacy, and collaboration.
+Founded in 1988 by Executive Director Josh Sugarmann, a native of Newtown, Connecticut, the VPC informs the public about the impact of gun violence on their daily lives, exposes the profit-driven marketing and lobbying activities of the firearms industry and gun lobby, offers unique technical expertise to policymakers, organizations, and advocates on the federal, state, and local levels, and advocates for effective gun violence prevention policies.

 Gun violence is not only a crime problem: It is a public health epidemic.
-In 2020, more than 45,000 Americans died from gun violence in suicides, homicides, and unintentional shootings.
+In 2021, nearly 49,000 Americans died from guns in suicides, homicides, and unintentional shootings.
 Shockingly, guns are the only consumer product manufactured in America that the federal government does not regulate for health and safety.
-The gun industry has exploited this unique exemption by designing, manufacturing, and marketing increasingly lethal products, nearly always using crossover military technologies.
+The gun industry exploits this unique exemption by designing, manufacturing, and marketing increasingly lethal products, nearly always using crossover military technologies.

-The inevitable result of this militarized civilian gun industry can be seen across our nation: from mass shootings using semiautomatic weapons with high-capacity ammunition magazines, to vigilante justice meted out by concealed handgun permit holders.
-At the same time, in the face of declining household gun ownership, the firearms industry is targeting women and even grade-school children as their new potential customers.
+The inevitable result of this militarized civilian gun industry can be seen across our nation: from mass shootings using semiautomatic weapons with high-capacity ammunition magazines to vigilante justice meted out by concealed handgun permit holders.
+At the same time, faced with a long-term decline in household gun ownership resulting from the saturation of the primary market of white males, the firearms industry is targeting women, communities of color, and even grade-school children as new customers.

 The VPC firmly believes the answer to reducing gun violence lies in applying the decades-long lessons of public health injury prevention and consumer product safety regulation to the gun industry and its products.